cbcrg/tcoffee/docs/tcoffee_reference.rst

    *This flag sets the type of the sequences.
 If omitted, the type is guessed automatically.
 This flag is compatible with ClustalW.*

-.. warning:: Warning: In case of low complexity or short sequences, it is recommended to set the type manually.
+.. warning:: In case of low complexity or short sequences, it is recommended to set the type manually.

 -seq
 ^^^^